Marigold

 With inline

 You can see below how to use the <Split> within the <Inline>.
-To use the split with the inline correctly you have to set the inline as parent and add the split between the two elements you want to seperate.
+To use the split with the inline correctly you have to set the inline as parent and add the split between the two elements you want to separate.
 With that you can provide as much space as given between the two children.

 This can be helpful if you need to group related content together but also have other content in the same line.